kbongco/Logs-Analysis/README.md

 error_rate FROM total_reqs, req_errors WHERE
 total_reqs.date = req_errors.date;
 ```
-Afterwards, you can run the log analysis program on your shell using:
+Afterwards, you can run the log analysis program on your shell using:<br>
 ``` python logsanalysiscleaned.py ```